 What is the Environment and Planning Act?

-You will have to comply with the Environment and Planning Act if you want to change something in the 'physical environment'.
+You have to comply with the Environment and Planning Act if you want to change something in the 'physical environment'.
 For example, if you want to start a construction project.
 Or if you want to convert the garage into business space.
 Or if you want to start a museum with café in an old mill.

 Apply for permits in 1 place